 Algorithm 3.1: Interpreting an equation in postfix notation

+'''

-1: procedure Evaluate(expr : PostfixExpression)
+1: procedure Evaluate(expr: PostfixExpression)

+stack \leftarrow []

-2: $stack \leftarrow []$
+2:

-3: while HasTokenLeft $(expr)$ do
+while HasTokenLeft(expr) do

+3:

-4: $token \leftarrow \text{GetNextToken}(expr)$
+4:

+token \leftarrow \text{GetNextToken}(expr)

-5: if $token.
-Type = Constant$ then
+if token.
+Type = Constant then

-6: Push(stack , token .
+5:

+Push(stack, token.
 Value)

+6:

-7: else if $token.
-Type = Variable then$
+else if token.
+Type = Variable then

+7:

+Push(stack, GetVariable(token.
+Value))

-8: Push(stack , GetVariable(token.Value))
+8:

-9: else if $token.
-Type = Operator$ then
+else if token.
+Type = Operator then

+9:

-10: if $token.
-Value = Addition$ then
+if token.
+Value = Addition then

+10:

+right \leftarrow Pop(stack)

-11: $right \leftarrow Pop(stack)$
+11:

+left \leftarrow Pop(stack)

-12: $left \leftarrow \operatorname{Pop}(stack)$
+12:

-13: Push(stack, left + right)
+Push(stack, left + right)

+13:

-14: else if $token.
-Value =$ Multiplication then
+else if token.
+Value = Multiplication then

+14:

+right \leftarrow Pop(stack)

-15: $right \leftarrow Pop(stack)$
+15:

+left \leftarrow Pop(stack)

-16: $left \leftarrow \operatorname{Pop}(stack)$
+16:

+17:

-17: Push(stack, left right)
+Push(stack, left right)

+StoreResult(Pop(stack))

-18: StoreResult(Pop(stack))
+18:

+'''

-The handling of constants and variables is very simple.
-Constants only need to be stored on the stack for later use.
-Variables also only need to be stored on the stack.
-However, their value must first be loaded from the variable matrix according to the token value of the variable.
-Since the entire variable matrix is sent to the GPU, the index of the variable set is also needed to load the variable value.
-However, for the sake of simplicity, it has been omitted from the algorithm.
+Handling constants, variables and parameters is very simple.
+Constants simply need to be stored on the stack for later use.
+Variables and parameters also only need to be stored on the stack.
+However, their value must first be loaded from the variable or parameter matrix according to the token value.
+Since the entire matrices are sent to the GPU, the index of the variable or parameter set is also needed to load the correct value.
+However, for simplicity, this has been omitted from the algorithm.

 When an operator token is encountered, the handling becomes more complex.
 The value of the token indicates the type of operation to be applied.
 For binary operators, the top two values on the stack need to be used as input to the operator.
 For unary operators, only the top value of the stack needs to be used as an input.
-Once the result has been computed, it must be stored at the top of the stack to be used as an input for the next operation.
+Once the result has been computed, it must be stored at the top of the stack to be used as an input for the next operation or the result for this expression.

 At the end of the algorithm, the stack contains one last entry.
 This entry is the value computed by the expression with the designated variable set and parameters.
 In order to send this value back to the CPU, it must be stored in the result matrix.
 The last statement performs this action.
-It again has been simplified to omit the index of the expression and variable set needed to store the result at the correct location.
+It again has been simplified to omit the index calculation of the expression and variable set needed to store the result at the correct location.